-During the afternoon of Day 18 we'll descend to Santa Marta again and catch an early evening flight back to Bogota and settle into a hotel there.
+During the afternoon of Day 18 we'll fly back to Bogota.

 Day 19 La Florida Marsh and Departure

 La Florida is a protected remnant of the once great wetland that now hosts the city of Bogota and is a great little birding spot.
 Numerous waterbirds including at this season plenty of northern migrants can be seen.
 We'll also see Bald-faced Ibis, Southern Lapwing and Spot-flanked Gallinule.
 The endemic subspecies of Yellow-hooded Blackbird is common and noticeable and in the trees we can look for Black Flowerpiercer, Smokey-brown Woodpecker and the near endemic Rufous-browed Conebill.
 We'll spend much of the day there before going for dinner and then off to the airport for our evening departure.